 Intervention / Treatment

-Experimental: NMDAR autoimmune encephalitis (AIE) cohort
+Experimental: NMDAR Autoimmune Encephalitis (AIE) Cohort

 Adults and adolescents with definite or probable NMDAR encephalitis

-In Part 1, study drug will be administered after all other study related procedures have been performed at a site visit at Weeks 0, 2, 4, and Q4W thereafter.
+In Part 1, study drug will be administered after all other study-related procedures have been performed at a site visit at Weeks 0, 2, 4, and every 4 weeks (Q4W) thereafter.
 Participants will receive satralizumab according to body weight.
-Study drug will be administered by SC injection in the abdominal or femoral region after all other study-related procedures have been performed at a site visit.
+Study drug will be administered by subcutaneous (SC) injection in the abdominal or femoral region after all other study-related procedures have been performed at a site visit.
+In Part 2, participants will be asked to choose from one of the following options: Option 1: continue on randomized, double-blind study drug; Option 2: start open-label satralizumab based on body weight; Option 3: stop study treatment and continue follow-up assessments.

-Experimental: LGI1 AIE cohort
+Experimental: LGI1 AIE Cohort

 Adults with LGI1 encephalitis

-In Part 1, study drug will be administered after all other study related procedures have been performed at a site visit at Weeks 0, 2, 4, and Q4W thereafter.
+In Part 1, study drug will be administered after all other study-related procedures have been performed at a site visit at Weeks 0, 2, 4, and every 4 weeks (Q4W) thereafter.
 Participants will receive satralizumab according to body weight.
-Study drug will be administered by SC injection in the abdominal or femoral region after all other study-related procedures have been performed at a site visit.
+Study drug will be administered by subcutaneous (SC) injection in the abdominal or femoral region after all other study-related procedures have been performed at a site visit.
+In Part 2, participants will be asked to choose from one of the following options: Option 1: continue on randomized, double-blind study drug; Option 2: start open-label satralizumab based on body weight; Option 3: stop study treatment and continue follow-up assessments.

-Placebo Comparator: NMDAR autoimmune encephalitis (AIE) Placebo cohort
+Placebo Comparator: NMDAR AIE Placebo Cohort

 Adults and adolescents with definite or probable NMDAR encephalitis

-Placebo Comparator: LGI1 AIE Placebo cohort
+Placebo Comparator: LGI1 AIE Placebo Cohort

 Adults with LGI1 encephalitis